 Since April 2019, Czech company Homeport has offered in Prague dockless electric bike-sharing of the fifth generation.
 Their fleet includes more than 500 electric bikes throughout Prague districts 1 to 8.

-Since October 2018, the American bike-sharing company Lime has offered in Prague a fleet of a few hundred electric scooters.
+Since October 2018, the American bike-sharing company Lime has offered a fleet of a few hundred electric scooters in Prague.
 Prague districts 1-10 are covered, except Prague 2.

 You pay 25 CZK to unlock and then 2 CZK per minute.

-Rekola is a bike-sharing company that offers their service not only in Prague, but also in seven other Czech cities.
-In Prague, they have a fleet of more than 500 pink-colored bikes.
+Rekola is a bike-sharing company that offers its service in Prague and seven other Czech cities.
+In Prague, they have a fleet of more than 500 pink-coloured bikes.
 Since 2018 they have also offered skateboard and scooter sharing services in Prague.

 How can you rent their bike?
-You need a smartphone to download the Rekola app.
+It would be best if you had a smartphone to download the Rekola app.
 Then you scan the QR code on the bike’s basket to get an unlock code.
-After you unlock the bike you can ride.
+After you unlock the bike, you can ride.

 You can choose either a single ride (for 24 CZK / 30 minutes) or a monthly subscription (for 195 CZK).